doonay21/toy_robot/README.md

 REPORT
 ```

+* `SIZE` will set the boad dimensions W (width) and H (height)
+* The first valid command to the robot is a `SIZE` command.
+The application should discard all commands in the sequence
+until a valid `SIZE `command has been executed.
+* `SIZE` can be executed only once, any other `SIZE` commands shoul be discarded.
 * `PLACE` will put the toy robot on the table in position X,Y
 and facing `NORTH`, `SOUTH`, `EAST` or `WEST`.
 * The origin (0,0) can be considered to be the `SOUTH WEST` most corner.
-* The first valid command to the robot is a `PLACE` command,
+* The second valid command to the robot is a `PLACE` command,
 after that, any sequence of commands may be issued, in any order,
 including another `PLACE` command.
 The application should discard all commands in the sequence